 Spring House League Baseball

 The spring house league is our biggest and most popular program.
 It begins in January with the Glebe Baseball Academy’s full slate of Winter Skills Training and for most divisions runs until the end of June.
-The Under-19 (U19), our oldest division, runs until early August.
+The 19 and under (19U), our oldest division, runs until early August.
 Teams play a 10-12 game schedule and there are playoffs in every division except T-Ball and Rookies.
 Every player receives a team shirt and ball cap.

 The goal of spring ball is to provide a safe, fun, developmental environment for players, coaches and umpires.
 All players are assigned to a team – there are no “tryouts” – only sort out evaluations which help form fair and balanced teams as much as possible.
 Players are asked to attend one evaluation session so that their skill level can be assessed.
 Our programs are tiered into two levels for some divisions.

-For the first time this year, we are giving T-Ball players the options to play in the East end at Manor Park or in Central Ottawa, at Brantwood Park in Old Ottawa East.
+As was the case last year, we are giving T-Ball and Rookie players the option to play in the East end at Manor Park or in Central Ottawa, at Brantwood Park in Old Ottawa East.